TritonDataCenter/containerpilot/docs/10-lifecycle.md

 ## How do events trigger jobs?

 By default, a job's `exec` process starts as soon as ContainerPilot has finished startup.
-Many jobs will want to have a configuration that determines some specific event to wait for, using the `when` field.
+Many jobs will want to have a configuration that hooks a specific event using the `when` field.
 This field expects a `source` (the name of the event source) and either `once` (trigger one-time only) or `each` (trigger each time this event happens).

 For example, if we want a job to run only once `myDb` is healthy (but not each time its health changes), we might use the following configuration: